Skip to Content

 Depending on these events that I have shared with you, the lifespan of your chainsaw hugely depends on the type of work you’re doing with it.
 The damage done to the chain and the chainsaw controls the lifespan of your chainsaw.

-The Lifespan of a Chainsaw Chain and Key Influencing Factors
+Chainsaw Chain Lifespan and Key Influencing Factors

 • Lifespan Estimate for a Chainsaw Chain